tmieslinger/pydropsonde/docs/source/CONTRIBUTING.rst

 Contributing
 ============

 Firstly, thanks for thinking of contributing to ``pydropsonde``; we are hoping that you didn't land here by mistake.
 But even if you did, now that you are here why not help us out a bit with this package?
 There are different ways](#how-can-you-help-us) in which you can contribute to HALO-DROPS.
-To know how to get started, jump to [Development Workflow](#development-workflow).
+To know how to get started, jump to :ref:`dev_workflow`.

 How can you help us?
 --------------------